thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 - skS: The Issuer Private Key, serialized using SerializeScalar from
   {{Section 2.1 of OPRF}} and represented as a hexadecimal string.
-- pkS: The Issuer Public Key, serialized according to the encoding in {{iana-token-typee}}.
+- pkS: The Issuer Public Key, serialized according to the encoding in {{iana-token-type}}.
 - token_challenge: A randomly generated TokenChallenge structure, represented as a hexadecimal string.
 - nonces: An array of 32-byte client nonces generated according to {{client-to-issuer-request}},